 Brooke Cannon, Professor of Psychology and Counseling, 2000; Ph.D., Binghamton University, 1990.
 Neuropsychology, dementia, facial affect perception, psychology of film.

-Edward J. Crawley, Chair and Associate Professor of Psychology and Counseling, 1999; Ph.D., Binghamton University, 1999.
+Edward J. Crawley, Associate Professor of Psychology and Counseling, 1999; Ph.D., Binghamton University, 1999.
 Auditory perception, spoken word recognition, and music cognition.

 Francis J. DeMatteo, Director of School Psychology Program, Assistant Professor of Psychology and Counseling, 2009.
 Ed.D., Indiana University of Pennsylvania, 2005.
-Delivering multidisciplinary evaluation results to parents; family school relations; students with emotional and behavior disorders; myths and educational systems.
+Nationally Certified School Psychologist, 1999.
+Delivering multidisciplinary evaluation results to parents; family school relations; transition, learning outcomes assessment.

 Bradley Janey, Associate Professor of Psychology and Counseling, 1999; Ph.D., Kansas State University, 1999.
 Psychological test construction, cross-cultural variations in masculinity, counseling males.